isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 of side-effects (as in most real-world programs,) non-execution seems useless at best and masturbatory at worst.

 Consider the case of rewriting a program from scratch.
-Even though none of the source code is reused, nor is the computation or side effects preserved, the second time writing a program is always easier.
+Even though we reuse none of the original source code, nor the compiled artifacts, the second time through writing a program is always much easier.
 Why should this be so?
 Writing the program has an effect on the world, completely apart from the digital artifacts that result---namely, the way in which your brain changes from having written the program.
-As a creative endeavor, every program leaves its mark on its creator, in the mental battle scars that accumulate from having struggled with---and eventually having conquered---the individual problems inherent in the program.
-Considering a program to be only a digital artifact ignores the very real groove it made on its author's brain.
+Programming is a creative endeavor, and every program leaves its mark on its creator.
+It is through these mental battle scars---accumulated from struggling with and conquering problems---that we become better programmers.
+Considering a program to be a digital artifact only ignores the very real groove it made on its author's brain.

 It is for this reason that programmers, in their spare time, will also write other sorts of programs.
 Code that are is not necessarily useful, but code that